 Inspections of the interior of the property will not be done unless a person age 18 or older is present.
 If no one is available for the interior inspection, a notice will be left on the doorknob requesting the resident call the Assessor's Office at 508-528-1120 to set up an appointment for the interior inspection.
 In the event no one is home, the exterior inspection will be done, including measuring and new photos taken.

-The Dept. of Revenue requires that every community re-inspect its real estate on a ten year cycle.
+The Dept. of Revenue requires that every community re-inspect its real estate on a ten year cycle which is called a Cyclical Inspection Program.
 The state suggests reviewing a portion of properties every year rather than the town have a huge expense for all inspections in one year.
 As a result, the Norfolk Board of Assessors inspects some of its property each year.
 In addition to meeting DOR requirements, the objective is to assure the accuracy of the Town's assessing data thereby assuring all properties are valued in a fair and equitable manner.

 The Board of Assessors urges the public to be cooperative with the inspector and understand that by assuring the accuracy of assessing information, the Town will ensure that every homeowner pays only his or her fair share in taxes.
 Realtors, appraisers and banks also use our data therefore by making sure the Assessor's Office has accurate information, you are also helping yourself.